-If you leave the deleted items sitting in the Trash Bin, then the deletion of multiple large files will be unhelpful because as long as the files are still stored in the Trash Bin, they are taking up storage space.
+If you leave the deleted items sitting in the Trash Bin, the deletion of multiple large files will be unhelpful because as long as the files are still stored in the Trash Bin, they are taking up storage space.

 Use an Antivirus

-The virtual world is continuously advancing, so are the hackers that create viruses and malware.
+The virtual world is continuously advancing, and so are the hackers that create viruses and malware.
 Thus you should invest in a proper antivirus for your Mac.

 Ensure a Cool Environment